 All undergraduate Physics and Applied Physics majors should read this section of the catalogue carefully when planning their selection of courses each quarter, and when considering the different track options within the major.
 The quarterly advising appointments with faculty advisors are the best opportunity to discuss these choices.
 For more detailed questions about course requirements, double majors, minors, or other special situations, students should consult the academic advisors in the Physics Student Affairs Office and/or the Physical Sciences Student Affairs Office.

 As an additional aid in planning a program of study, there are helpful worksheets that list the course requirements for each track and concentration in the major:

-- Course requirements for the Physics major (starting in Fall 2016)
+- Course requirements for the Physics major (2017 revision)

-- Course requirements for the Applied Physics major (starting in Fall 2016)
+- Course requirements for the Applied Physics major (2017 revision)

 - Course requirements for the Physics major for students starting the major earlier than Fall 2016

 First-year students will need to take the Math Assessment for Physics Placement test before the start of fall classes to determine whether they will take Physics 2 or Physics 7C initially.
 The MAPP web page gives further information and instructions including policies on exemptions from taking the MAPP test.